sourcegraph/sourcegraph-public-snapshot/src-tauri/README.md

 ## Where to get help or support

+You can join us in Slack!
+We have a few channels that you might be interested in:

+* Join #ask-app to ask any app related questions.
-You can find ask questions in #ask-app, or you can come hangout in the #job-fair-app to get a constant stream the progress that we're making on the app.
-Finally, you can also keep an eye out for app related news in `announce-app`.
+* Join #job-fair-app to get a constant stream of the progress that we're making on the app.
+* Join #announce-app get app related news and announcements.